IavilaGw/proyecto0/README.md

 # Stop all services
 docker-compose down

-# Stop and remove volumes (⚠️ This will delete all data)
+# Stop and remove volumes (This will delete all data)
 docker-compose down -v
 ```